 Amphibious vehicles, unlike landing craft, were designed with the goal of being capable of maneuvering on both land and water.
 Most commonly, the military will use amphibious trucks.

-The United States led the way with the development of these vehicles, born of the necessity of
+The United States led the way with the development of these WW2 vehicles, born of the necessity of

 attacking Nazi-occupied Europe by water.

-The Landing Vehicle, Tracked (LVT) was the first of these amphibious vehicles, developed for use by t he Marine Corps.
-Although initially a truck capable of driving in water, the LVT soon became increasingly armor-plated, and mounted with a 75 mm gun.
+The Landing Vehicle, Tracked (LVT) was the first of these amphibious vehicles, developed for use by the Marine Corps.
+Although initially a truck capable of driving in water, the LVT soon became increasingly armor-plated and mounted with a 75 mm gun.
 The LVT was predominantly used in the Pacific War, particularly during the ‘island hopping’ strategy of the latter parts of the war against the Japanese.

 One of the most famous and iconic amphibious vehicles developed during World War II was the U.S. army’s DUKW – more popularly known as the ‘Duck’.
-These amphibious vehicles were large, 2.5 ton trucks, capable of reaching 50 mph on land, and five knots in water.
+These amphibious vehicles were large, 2.5-ton trucks, capable of reaching 50 mph on land, and five knots in water.

 Their versatility made them perfect for cross-country driving throughout Europe, and ducks were used extensively in the invasions of Sicily in July 1943 and Normandy in June 1944.
-The U.S. army were able to produce 20,000 of these vehicles, and many remain active today, used as tourist vehicles in cities such as San Francisco and Seattle.
+The U.S. army was able to produce 20,000 of these vehicles, and many remain active today, used as tourist vehicles in cities such as San Francisco and Seattle.

 The speed element of WWII was crucial, and all countries ultimately attempting to design vehicles that were speedier and better able to increase the overall swiftness of their army’s movement.
 Despite the trend towards specialization, the most successful vehicles were the most adaptable, and often the simplest.